RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
 In this Rust implementation, we use Rust’s <code>BinaryHeap</code> to manage the min-heap.
-The <code>heap_select</code> function builds a heap from the first $k$ elements and then iterates through the remaining elements, adjusting the heap as necessary to ensure it contains the smallest k elements.
+The <code>heap_select</code> function builds a heap from the first $k$ elements and then iterates through the remaining elements, adjusting the heap as necessary to ensure it contains the smallest $k$ elements.
 Finally, the root of the heap (the smallest element in the heap) is returned as the k-th smallest element.
 </p>

 ### 8.4.3.
 Performance Comparison